jmcvetta/curriculum-advanced-python/setup/system-packages.rst

 uses a `package manager`_ to control installation of software packages.
 The Ubuntu package manager is called ``apt-get``.

+If you are using a version of Ubuntu other than 12.04, or a different unix system, the package names will probably be similar but not exactly the same.

 .. _package manager: http://en.wikipedia.org/wiki/Package_management_system